Gizem Yavuz

 Gizem Yavuz (born 10 March 1988) is a Turkish former female basketball player.
 The national plays Point guard.

 Career

 On 20 May 2021, she signed a one-year contract with Galatasaray.

 On 29 July 2023, she signed a contract with her former team Galatasaray.

-Galatasaray club said goodbye to the player on May 15, 2024 by publishing a thank you message.
+Gizem left the club at the conclusion of the 2024 season, with Galatasaray releasing a farewell message on May 15, 2024, thanking her for her "efforts and dedication" in the yellow and red jersey.